Scan time: 2-3 minutes / Read time: 3-5 minutes

 Ava writes a Sunday newsletter about investing for regular 9-to-5 employees.

-She started it because most investing advice treats people like day traders.
+She started it because most advice treats normal people like day traders.

-Her readers want the same — a calm path to FIRE (early retirement).
+And her readers want exactly that — a calm path to early retirement.

 ⛳️ Problem:

-Ava pastes the same bio onto LinkedIn, Twitter, her newsletter, and her speaker page.
+Ava pastes the same bio everywhere — LinkedIn, Twitter, her newsletter, her speaker page.

-It tries to say everything — engineer, investor, writer, FIRE-curious, side-hustler.
+It tries to say everything: engineer, investor, writer, side-hustler.

-So new visitors scan one line and bounce before clicking subscribe.
+So new visitors read one line and bounce.
+Ouch.

-Her newsletter grows by single digits a week even as her best issues circulate.
+Her list grows by single digits a week, even when good issues spread.

-Her frustration: how to write a bio that makes the right reader subscribe on seeing it.
+Her frustration: how to write a bio that turns the right reader into a subscriber.

 🔥 The recipe